CJWorkbench/arrow-tools/README.md

-stopped at limit of %d bytes of data [--max-bytes-total] skipped column %s%s (after column limit of %d) [--max-columns; second %s is either "and more" or ""] chose string type for null column %s%s [second %s is either "and more" or ""] truncated %d column names; example %s [--max-bytes-per-column-name] ignored invalid column %s%s [second %s is either "and more" or ""] ignored duplicate column %s%s starting at row %d [second %s is either "and more" or ""] truncated %d values (value byte limit is %d; see row %d column %s) [--max-bytes-per-value] replaced infinity with null for %d Numbers; see row %d column %s replaced out-of-range with null for %d Timestamps; see row %d column %s
+stopped at limit of %d bytes of data [--max-bytes-total] skipped column %s%s (after column limit of %d) [--max-columns; second %s is either "and more" or ""] chose string type for null column %s%s [second %s is either "and more" or ""] truncated %d values (value byte limit is %d; see row %d column %s) [--max-bytes-per-value] replaced infinity with null for %d Numbers; see row %d column %s replaced out-of-range with null for %d Timestamps; see row %d column %s